anurg/web3dev/frontend/React/React-1.md

 ### React Notes
 https://thenewstack.io/mastering-progressive-hydration-for-enhanced-web-performance/?ref=dailydev

+### React
+The truly magical thing about React is that we don't have to worry about keeping our state (held in JavaScript) and our UI (in the DOM?) in sync.
+With React, we're describing what we want the UI to be, based on the current application state.
+React takes those descriptions and makes it real.

+### What is JSX?
+Instead of writing React.createElement, we use an HTML-like syntax to create React elements.

+Why do we use JSX?
+It might not be obvious from this tiny example, but as our chunk of markup grows, it becomes increasingly clear that JSX is just easier to read.

+With React 17, the React team introduced a new “JSX transformer”, used by Babel and other compilers.
+Essentially, it automatically injects the import during the build process.

 ### 1. Bootstrapping a local React Project

 There are various ways to bootstrap a react project locally.
 Vite is the most widely used one today.